-For larger or recurring infestations, call Key West.
+For larger or recurring infestations across the home or business, call Key West.
 One of our skilled technicians will come to assess the scale of your problem, identifying the types of fly and their lifecycle, before getting to work to eradicate your infestation, quickly and at a competitive price.

 - Length: 5-8mm with a wingspan of around 13-15mm.

 - The thorax is grey with 4 dark stripes.

 - The abdomen is buff-coloured and occasionally transparent.